dillonkearns/dotfile-linker/README.md

 # DotfileLinker

-A simple script to help you symlink your dotfiles to your home directory.
+A simple command-line utility to help you symlink your dotfiles to your home directory.
+Just run `link_dotfiles` from your dotfiles directory.

 ## Description